ElektroStudios/SyncCollection/README.md

 # SyncCollection Enhanced

-### Command-line utility to download an Internet Archive collection from [Archive.org](https://archive.org/) to your computer.
+### Command-line utility to download an archive collection from [Archive.org](https://archive.org/) to your computer.

 ------------------

 ## 👋 Introduction

 *SyncCollection Enhanced* started as a fork from [malfunct/SyncCollection](https://github.com/malfunct/SyncCollection).
 The author refused a pull request with enhancements because it goes against his original purpose for the tool, so I just made this stand-alone repository.

 ## 📋 Features